sollecitom/software-product-development-blog/content/posts/2023/2023-12-01-wolves-lapdogs-and-leeches.md

 - Wolves hate lapdogs
 - Lapdogs get hired by other lapdogs, or by sheep that play politics
 - Sheep fear wolves the most
+- Lapdogs and leeches love bureaucracy
+- The typical game is a leech initiating something, giving it to a lapdog to champion, and then either claiming the credit or giving the blame.
+- Since lapdogs are attracted to the competent and the powerful, leeches easily win them over, since wolves shun them.